Can Virginia Gun and Concealed Carry Owners Still Get a Medical Marijuana Card?

 While you contemplate your options with your right to bear arms, start by arming yourself with information that will help you make the best decision for you, your family, and your lifestyle.
 Keep reading to learn more about the facts surrounding gun ownership and medical marijuana in Virginia.

-State Law Vs. Federal Law - Medical Marijuana
+State Law Vs. Federal Law - Medical Marijuana and Guns

 What Does Virginia Law Say About Medical Marijuana?